toggl-open-source/toggldesktop/docs/win/timeline-view.md

 Main view is a grid, which has 3 columns:
 1) Time - displays the time in hours.
-2) Time entries - displays time entry block whose placement and height corresponds to the time entry start and end time.
+2) Time entries - displays time entry blocks whose placement and height corresponds to the time entries start and end time.
-3) Activity - displays tracked activity as 15 minutes chunks.
-It's possible to see the list of activities hanging the mouse over the activity block.
+3) Activity - displays tracked activity as 15-minutes chunks.
+It's possible to see the list of activities hovering the mouse over the activity block.

 When a day is chosen in the date picker (today by default), the API function `SetViewTimelineDay` is called.
 Timeline visualization happens as a reaction to API event `toggl_on_timeline` passing the time entries and the timeline data for the selected day.